 Now you have maybe 3-4 possibilities, so call and ask for a tour of the facility.
 This should be no problem for them but it may need to be scheduled in advance, as they don't need strangers wandering around during surgeries, or during the busiest times of the day.
 I would immediately cross those who won't allow a tour off of your list.
 You should expect to be shown the reception areas, exam rooms, backroom labs and emergency/trauma areas, kennels, cages, and holding areas and at least be allowed to view a surgery room through a window.
 You want to see cleanliness, organization, professional-looking techs and other staff, and notice any odors.
 It is normal to smell the occasional poops or pees, but the stench of long-neglected animal waste should not be present.
 A slight disinfectant smell is normal.
 Check where the floor meets the walls for embedded grime, and look at the counters- has the clutter been there for months?
 Is the bedding in the cages clean?
 After this visit, you will probably rule out another one or two places just because something rubbed you the wrong way, or the place was dirty, or you just didn't feel as if they wanted your business.
 At this point, it is time for an actual veterinarian interview.
 You can now schedule an office call with prospective vets and proceed to ask them various questions that will inform you about their veterinary philosophy.

 How Do I Interview a Prospective Veterinarian?

 Here is a list of several questions you might think about asking them.
 Add your own, and write them down.
-Most of us get nervous around doctors, and a list helps you to keep your thoughts organized.
+Most of us get nervous around doctors, and a list helps us to keep our thoughts organized.